 The meal.
 In a traditional top table layout, the mother of the groom sits between the best man and the bride’s father (the bride is on the other side of her father, followed by the groom, the mother of the bride, the father of the groom and the chief bridesmaid on the end).

 The low key hostess.
-Unless you are footing the bill for the wedding then you are not hosting it, but you should still do as you would for hosting a party -
+Unless you are footing the bill for the wedding then you are not hosting it, but it’s a good idea to do as you would for hosting a party –